KBNLresearch/videotools/README.md

-# A collection of video and audio processing functions
+# A collection of video and audio processing tools

 ## Description
 This repo performs various operations on video and audio files, including: